Like other small cuts or tears to the skin, an anal fissure will often heal by itself within a few weeks.

 Children with an anal fissure are usually prescribed an osmotic laxative oral solution.
 This type of laxative works by increasing the amount of fluid in the bowels, which stimulates the body to need to poo.

-Your GP may recommend starting treatment at a low dose and gradually increasing it every few days until you're able to pass soft poo every 1 or 2 days.
+A GP may recommend starting treatment at a low dose and gradually increasing it every few days until you're able to pass soft poo every 1 or 2 days.

 If you decide to take these medicines, make sure you follow the dosage instructions on the patient information leaflet or packet.